 The legendary Artsplace

 That has certainly been achieved through the years, as he has campaigned privately or in partnership such great champions as the fillies American Jewel, Passionate Glide, Lifetime Pursuit, Three Diamonds, Leah Almahurst and most recently, Special Way.
-The colts Artsplace, Western Hanover, Life Sign, Self Possessed, Cantab Hall, Father Patrick, Artspeak, and Perfect Sting enjoyed initial success on the racetrack and later as stallions.
+The colts Artsplace, Valley Victory, Western Hanover, Life Sign, Self Possessed, Cantab Hall, Father Patrick, Artspeak, and Perfect Sting enjoyed initial success on the racetrack and later as stallions.

 Many of the farm’s knowledgeable and hard-working team members have been with the farm since its very beginning.
 Zubrod, with a solid background as a hands-on horseman in the Standardbred, Saddlebred and Thoroughbred businesses, was hired by Segal in 1983 along with his wife, Leah Cheverie, herself a lifelong horsewoman, who works as the farm’s office manager.